raphaelr/node_pcap-ffi/doc/input/api/index.md

 API Reference
 =============
 This section details the public facing API of `pcap-ffi`.
-The following convetions are used throughout this section:
+The following conventions are used throughout this section:

 * `pcap` is the result of `require('pcap-ffi')`.